-More photographs (including the interior) and detail information of the Pratt mansion can be found at.
+More photographs (including the interior) and detailed information of the Pratt mansion can be found at.
 MSA,Maryland.gov

 - Maryland’s Colonial Eastern Shore: Historical Sketches of Counties and of Some Notable Structures – Swepson Earle, Percy G. Skirven Weathervane Books, 1916